D2-mods/The-Workshop-Kitpack/README.md

 HEALING RAIN: Crystal healing shards rain down in a 12-ft. radius, lasting for 2 rounds.
 All creatures in the area are healed 3d8 Hit Points each round.

 Disadvantages:
+- May not use bladed weapons, other than short swords or daggers.
 - May not use the Lay On Hands ability.
 - May not use the Stunning Blow ability.
-- May not wear gauntlets or bracers.

 ---